sanelli/Mappa/README.md

 # Mappa
-Mapper using source generators
+Mapper using source generators.

-## Notes
+## NuGet
 In order to be able to compile you need to setup a `nuget.config` like the following:
 ```XML
 <?xml version="1.0" encoding="utf-8"?>